openedx/paragon/README.md

 #### 1. Start the documentation site development server

 The Paragon documentation site serves both as documentation and as a workbench to create your component within.
 To see your component in action, you need to run the documentation site locally.
-(Note you need to install dependences both in the project root and the `www` directory)
+(Note you need to install dependencies both in the project root and the `www` directory)

 ```
 npm install